 Natural World Heritage sites are globally recognized as the world’s most important protected areas.
 With a total coverage of 279 million hectares these account for more than 8% of the combined surface covered by protected areas.
 Tourism in natural areas can be a driving force and important mechanism for conservation, but only if adequate management strategies are in place.
 Tourism to World Heritage Areas is growing and there is increasing recognition of the need to manage visitors.

 Analysing publicly available documents for each World Heritage Area, this indicator measures the extent to which natural/mixed World Heritage Areas have a tourism management plan in place.
-The indicator informs Goal 15 on terrestrial ecosystem and biodiversity protection, and to some extent Goal 14 on marine protection.
-Out of 229 World Heritage Areas, 49 are of a maritime nature.
+The indicator informs SDG Goal 15 on terrestrial ecosystem and biodiversity protection, and Goal 14 on marine protection.

 - Out of all natural World Heritage Areas, 74 sites (32%) have an extensive level of planning for tourism.
 This includes both stand-alone tourism management plans as well as general management plans that cover tourism management extensively.
 This has increased by 1 percent since the previous year.

 - New extensive plans started in 2016 for the Hawaii Volcanoes National Park, USA, and for the Tasmanian Wilderness, Australia.
 The extensive plan Uvs Nuur Basin, Russia, is now out of date.